ronny-rentner/UltraDict/readme.md

 ## Memory management

-`UltraDict` uses shared memory buffers and those usually live is RAM. `UltraDict` does not use any management processes to keep track of buffers.
-Also it cannot know when to free those shared memory buffers again because you might want the buffers to outlive the process that has created them.
+`UltraDict` uses shared memory buffers and those buffers usually 'live' in RAM, but `UltraDict` does not use any management processes to keep track of the buffers.
+Furthermore, it cannot know when to free those shared memory buffers because you might want the buffers to outlive the process that has created them.

 By convention you should set the parameter `auto_unlink` to True for exactly one of the processes that is using the `UltraDict`.
 The first process that is creating a certain `UltraDict` will automatically get the flag `auto_unlink=True` unless you explicitly set it to `False`.
 When this process with the `auto_unlink=True` flag ends, it will try to unlink (free) all shared memory buffers.

 A special case is the recursive mode using `recurse=True` parameter.
-This mode will use an additional internal `UltraDict` to keep track of recursively nested `UltraDict` instances.
-All child `UltraDicts` will write to this register the names of the shared memory buffers they are creating.
-This allows the buffers to outlive the processes and still being correctly cleanup up by at the end of the program.
+This mode will use an additional internal register to keep track of recursively nested `UltraDict` instances.
+All child `UltraDicts` will write to this internal register the names of the shared memory buffers they are creating.
+This allows the buffers to outlive the processes and still being correctly cleaned up at the end of the program.

 **Buffer sizes and read performance:**